andreaxlan/RobotSumo/README.md

 ### 1.18.2026

 The initial chassis of Kami V4.0 was completed.
 The line sensors were moved forward, the orientation of sensors was readjusted to fan outwards, and the angle/posiiton of the servo motors was determined.
+To make assembly easier, the back plate and top plate were recombined into one part.

 ## Kami V3.0